 Why do I need a blood pressure chart?

 Older persons, those with a hereditary predisposition, heart problems, or systemic diseases (e.g. diabetes) are all especially prone to high blood pressure.
-A blood pressure chart helps a person to monitor their individual values, to identify abnormalities early on, and to treat unhealthy blood pressure values at an early stage.
+A blood pressure diary allows you to keep an eye on individual levels, detect changes early on and treat abnormal blood pressure levels at an early stage.

 Blood pressure chart download